khalidsalomao/SimpleHelpers.Net.RabbitMQ/README.md

 Description and Examples
 --------

-SimpleHelpers.RabbitWorkQueue is a simple helper class (RabbitWorkQueue) that implements a work queue using RabbitMQ.
+SimpleHelpers.RabbitWorkQueue is a simple helper class (RabbitWorkQueue) that implements a work queue using RabbitMQ server and the official [RabbitMQ .NET Client](https://www.rabbitmq.com/dotnet.html).

 ### Features